Man Group CEO Peter Clarke to step down

-(Reuters) - Hedge fund Man Group said Chief Executive Peter Clarke will retire in February and will be replaced by Chief Operating Officer Emmanuel Roman.
+Dec 10 (Reuters) - Hedge fund Man Group Plc said Chief Executive Peter Clarke will retire in February and will be replaced by Chief Operating Officer Emmanuel Roman.

 Clarke, who has been in the top job at Man since 2007, has been under growing pressure over the past two years.